jixuni/Cruise/README.md

 ## Deployment

 The database is currently hosted through MongoDB Atlas.
-Still working on hosting the sockets and Rest api on heroku
+The express-server and socket.io are both hosted on heroku.

 ## Built With